-The admission requirements listed below are for individuals who enroll at Missouri Valley College with the intension of completing their entire Athletic Training Education at Missouri Valley College to become eligible to sit for the BOC Exam.
-If you are considering transferring to Missouri Valley College to complete your Athletic Training Education examine our Transfer Policy.
+The admission requirements listed below are for individuals who enroll at Missouri Valley College with the intention of completing he/her entire bachelor's degree in Athletic Training at Missouri Valley College to become eligible to sit for the BOC Exam.
+Applicants who are considering transferring should also examine the transfer policy.

-The Missouri Valley College Athletic Training Program has a limited number of available openings each academic year.
+The Missouri Valley College Athletic Training Program is a competitive entry program consisting of a limited number of available openings each academic year.
 This number may vary each year depending on clinical sites, instructors, transfers, and graduation rates.
-Therefore, the Missouri Valley College Athletic Training Program is a competitive entry program.
-Meeting the entry requirements and applying does not guarantee admission into the Missouri Valley College Athletic Training Program.
+Applying and meeting the entry requirements does not guarantee admission into the Missouri Valley College Athletic Training Program.

-The current application and admission requirements for the Missouri Valley College ATP:
+The current application and admission requirements for the Missouri Valley College ATP are:

-- A minimum of 30 completed college credit hours by the time the prospective Athletic Training Student would begin the Athletic Training Program (during the fall semester). - Complete the Athletic Training Program Application Form. - Minimum of 75 observation hours within the Missouri Valley College Athletic Training facilities completed by the application deadline (February 15th). - Minimum 2.75 cumulative college GPA. - Official transcripts (if currently not enrolled at Missouri Valley College). - Completion of the Missouri Valley College ATP prerequisite courses by the time the prospective Athletic Training Student would begin the Athletic Training Program (during the fall semester).
-A minimum of a "C" in each of the Missouri Valley College ATP prerequisite courses is required to enter the Missouri Valley College Athletic Training Program.
+- A minimum ACT composite score of 22; or a minimum SAT composite score of 1560 - A minimum score of "proficient" on the TEAS AH test - A minimum of 30 completed college credit hours by the time the prospective athletic training student would begin the Athletic Training Program (during the fall semester) - Complete the Athletic Training Program Application Form and submit three references - Perform a minimum of 75 observation hours within the Missouri Valley College Athletic Training facility by the application deadline (February 15th) - Cumulative college GPA of 3.0 - Completion of the prerequisite courses buy the time the prospective athletic training student would begin the Athletic Training Program (during the fall semester).
+A minimum of a "B" in each of the Missouri Valley College ATP prerequisites courses is required to be accepted into the Missouri Valley College Athletic Training Program.

-Missouri Valley College ATP prerequisite courses:
+Missouri Valley College ATP prerequisites courses (18 hours total):

-- AL 130 Introduction to Athletic Training 3 Credit Hours

-- AL 230 Techniques of Taping 2 Credit Hours

-- BI 275 Human Anatomy and Physiology I 4 Credit Hours

-- HL 140 Medical Terminology 1 Credit Hour

-- MA 200 Statistics 3 Credit Hours

-- PE 233 First Aid and CPR 2 Credit Hours

-- PY 100 Principles of Psychology 3 Credit Hours
+- AL 130 Introduction to Athletic Training, 3 credit hours - AL 230 Techniques of Taping, 2 credit hours. - BI 275 Human Anatomy and Physiology, 4 credit hours. - HL 140 Medical Terminology, 1 credit hour - MA 200 Statistics, 3 credit hours - PE 233 First Aid and CPR, 2 credit hours - PY 100 Principles of Psychology, 3 credit hour